-Experience the Pythagorean Theorem on a human-scale by building structures of great height and strength using your knowledge of geometry.
-Working in teams, students explore how various geometric forms made of dowels and rubber bands have different strengths.
-They will investigate the shapes needed to build strong towers, domes, or bridges that can withstand a load of up to 13 pounds.
-Apply math and engineering principles to build a SUPER STRUCTURE.
+Build human-scale structures of great height and strength.
+Working in teams, students explore the strengths of different shapes made with dowels and rubber bands.
+Students will use investigation and their knowledge of geometry to build strong towers or bridges that can withstand a load of up to 8 pounds.
+Apply engineering principles to build a SUPER STRUCTURE.

 Students will cooperatively problem solve and apply their knowledge to engineer a solution to a problem.